COVID-19 Response fund for KEnnebec valley

 STATE YMCA OF MAINE

-Cleaning supplies, PPE, and food supplies for a twelve week program.
+Cleaning supplies, PPE, and food supplies.

 WINTHROP AREA YMCA